block-xaero/rusted-ring/README.md

 # rusted-ring

-A high-performance, cache-optimized ring buffer library for Rust, designed for lock-free, zero-copy event processing with smart pointer semantics for slot-based memory management.
+A high-performance, cache-optimized ring buffer library for Rust, designed for lock-free, zero-copy event processing with dual patterns for different use cases: smart pointer semantics for multi-actor sharing and sequential processing for high-throughput pipelines.

 ## Features